Jakob-Bach/Alternative-Feature-Selection/alfese_package/README.md

 ## Functionality

-`alfese.py` contains six feature-selection methods as classes:
+`alfese.py` contains seven feature-selection methods as classes:

 - `FCBFSelector`: (adapted version of) FCBF, a multivariate filter method
+- `FStatisticSelector`: a univariate filter method based on the F-statistic, assessing the usefulness of each feature in univariate linear regression
 - `GreedyWrapperSelector`: a wrapper method (by default, using a decision tree as prediction model)
 - `ManualUnivariateQualitySelector`: a univariate filter method where you can enter each feature's utility directly (instead of computing it from a dataset)
-- `MISelector`: a univariate filter method based on mutual information
+- `MISelector`: a univariate filter method based on mutual information between each feature and the target
 - `ModelImportanceSelector`: a univariate filter method using feature importances from a prediction model (by default, a decision tree), similar to `sklearn`'s `feature_selection.SelectFromModel`
 - `MRMRSelector`: mRMR, a multivariate filter method